 Click the Save button on the bottom of the page to save the Yield Management Plan.

 Next, navigate to Settings ⟶ Rate Types ⟶ click on the rate type you would like to apply the Yield Management Plan to.
-In the General Information, select the appropriate Yield Management Plan from the toggle (see below).
+On the Details tab and in the Pricing section, select the appropriate Yield Management Plan from the toggle (see below).

 Click the Save button on the bottom right once complete to save your changes.

 When you add new Yield Management Plans or make changes to existing plans, you will NOT see these reflected in your rate type calendar.
 Why?
 Because this is where you set the base rates.
 How do you see the changes?